diacasasce/smashbot/README.md

 If you want to play against the bot, you can set up a keyboard controller.

-###### Note: there is no Need to install GC adapter drivers for this to work
+###### Note: there is no Need to install GC adapter drivers for this to work.

-The button mapping configuration can be found in the `run_game` script and is based on the provided image.
+The button mapping configuration can be found in the `run_game.py` script and is based on the provided image.

 ![controlmappingg](./ControlMapping.png)